tojazaneta/kroki-recorder/README.md

 *   `content.js`: The script injected into pages to listen for user interactions.
 *   `*.png`: Icon files for the different states of the extension.

-## Future Plans (Roadmap) 🗺️

--   [ ] Add an option to take screenshots for each step.
--   [ ] Export steps to popular formats (e.g., Markdown, CSV).
--   [ ] Allow editing and adding notes to recorded steps.
--   [ ] Integrate with popular task management tools (e.g., Jira, Trello).

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.